tokenring-ai/scraperapi/README.md

 # @tokenring-ai/scraperapi

-ScraperAPI integration for Token Ring - A web scraping provider that extends the Token Ring AI ecosystem with robust Google Search and News capabilities.
+ScraperAPI integration for Token Ring AI - A web scraping provider that extends the Token Ring AI ecosystem with robust Google Search and News capabilities.

 ## Overview